andrewcbancroft/StoryboardNavigationControllerExamples/README.md

 # StoryboardNavigationControllerExamples

 ## Resources
-This repository contains an example XCode project for the blog post at [andrewcbancroft.com](http://www.andrewcbancroft.com) titled [Adding Buttons to the Navigation Bar with Storyboards](https://www.andrewcbancroft.com/2016/04/14/adding-buttons-to-the-navigation-bar-with-storyboards/).
+This repository contains an example Xcode project for the blog post at [andrewcbancroft.com](http://www.andrewcbancroft.com) titled [Adding Buttons to the Navigation Bar with Storyboards](https://www.andrewcbancroft.com/2016/04/14/adding-buttons-to-the-navigation-bar-with-storyboards/).

 ## Compatibility